-Each offers its own Explorers Club, which vary in their activities but all include caregivers certified in CPR from the Red Cross.
+Each offers its own Explorers Club for kids 3YO and up.
+They vary in their activities but all include caregivers certified in CPR from the Red Cross.
 Some have outdoor playgrounds or climbing equipment; all have a clubhouse for crafts, movies and and indoor games.
 Expect beach camping in some places, treasure hunts, sandcastle contests and beach games in others.

 Pin it for later!

 Photos are courtesy of the respective resorts and resort groups.